jorbDehmel/theory-of-computation/presentations/intro.md

-# Week 1: Introduction to Introduction to the Theory of Computation
+# Introduction to Introduction to the Theory of Computation

 ![](figures/turing_machine.jpg)